ShaAnder/Nomadica_Landing_Page/README.md

 ### NOMADICA

-This is a landing page for a fictional game called nomadica, it's created using a combination of traditional CSS and bootstrap4 as part of the full stack web development course.
+This is a landing page for a fictional sci fi horror game called "nomadica" created in place of the standard follow along project for the bootstrap module of my full stack web development diploma.

-While not a portfolio project per se, as this project was made as an alternative to just following along with an example project.
-I decided to showcase it was it's own thing because it comprises of a lot of work and skills i actively developed just to finish it.

-One notable part I am happy wiht is the dynamically changing nav bar, that not only changes responsively but will shift around the page as the user scrolls through allowing for a clean and concise layout all the way.
+The objective of this module was to follow along with the project and build a page with bootstrap.
+However boostrap while a powerful tool is very restrictive in that it's hard to edit / override css in a fully bootstrap page and as a result of largely being a framework bootstrap websites often look samey.

+SO with this project I set out to learn how to use bootstrap in a hybrid manner alongside CSS.
+Utilizing essential booststrap classes and the grid system while keeping full control for more traditional aspects of the website such as the nav bar.
+Which is not only responsive but dynamic on mobile.
+This could not have been achieved with mainly bootstrap / bootstrap only.

+As a result of utilizing bothe languages this website really does stand out a lot more than if it had been made with just one or the other and it highlights the value of both.
+Bootstrap really speeds up the development process but it's never a good idea to solely rely on it.